Protestantism in Ireland: Dissenter grievances and emigration

 Eventually groups of tenants, some of which became movements such as the Hearts of Steel, Hearts of Oak and the Whiteboys, started to commit acts of crime against their landlords to raise awareness of their grievances.
 This included attacking cattle, burning buildings, and threatening letters amongst other acts.
 The larger groups, whilst sharing some grievances, had different primary focuses.
 For the Hearts of Oak, it was the paying of cess as well as tithes and small dues to the Church of Ireland.
 For the Hearts of Steel it was evictions and rents.
 They also had different tactics, which affected how successful they were.
 The Hearts of Oak acted during the day and in a highly public manner, which allowed the authorities to clamp down on them easier.
 The Hearts of Steel, however, took to performing secretive actions in the middle of the night.

 Historian Francis Joseph Biggar states that the only options available for disillusioned Dissenters were to move to the towns, become a beggar, or emigrate to America, with emigration the preferred choice.
 Few Presbyterians seemed to choose returning to their native Scotland.
 In contrast, the Catholics, who suffered worst of all from the Penal Laws, chose to remain in Ireland, staying as close as possible to the parish of their ancestors.

 Prior to the outbreak of the American War of Independence in 1776, between 100,000 and 250,000 Presbyterians emigrated from Ulster for the colonies in North America.
 The scale of this migration was such that in 1773, within the space of a fortnight, around 3,500 Ulster emigrants landed at Philadelphia alone.
-One knock-on effect of this emigration was parts of Ulster only being Catholic because of the depopulation of Protestants.
+One knock-on effect of this emigration was parts of Ulster becoming only Catholic because of the depopulation of Protestants.